Programme: MSc Investment & Wealth Management

 How did the services from Careers help in your professional development/securing employment?

-They helped me by setting up mock interviews and providing services for practicing various online tests etc. that the majority of investment banks require you to take before progressing to the interview stage.
+Careers helped me by setting up mock interviews and providing services for practising various online tests that the majority of investment banks require you to take before progressing to the interview stage.

 Do you think studying in a central location such as London is beneficial for networking and career opportunities?

 I am certain that studying in London has been an advantage for networking and career opportunities, it was also one of the biggest reasons why I chose Imperial.
 By attending a university in London it is more likely that the companies you apply to have heard of it, which can make them more interested in your profile.
 It is also easier with regards to the job application process where you often have to attend personal interviews or assessment centres at their offices located in London.
 In addition, you meet a lot of people who are either going through the same process as you or have done so in the past and hence can provide you with useful tips.